stefan-hoeck/idris2-ilex/README.md

 characters such as tabs or line breaks in our text tokens.
 We'd now like to add support for these.

-Again, there are several strategies we can use here.
+Again, there are several strategies we could use here.
 What we are going to do is to add support for quoted strings.
-This will allow us to have text with commas.
+This will allow us to have text with commas by wrapping the corresponding text in double quotes.
 Likewise, it allows us to have text tokens that start or end with whitespace.
 However, a quoted string can no longer contain double quote characters, so we need a way to escape those.
 Likewise, we need a way to escape the control characters we'd like to support.

-Here's a regular expression for quoted string:
+Here's a regular expression for quoted strings:

 ```idris
 quoted : RExp True